SpektraSystems/Azure-Synapse-Analytic-Day/06-data-governance-purview.md

     Make sure you select `Cancel` next to avoid updating the source connection properties.

-5. In Purview Studio, navigate to the `Data map` hub, select `Collections` and then select the root collection (which should be named `asapurviewNNNNNN` just like the Purview workspace).
+5. In Purview Studio, navigate to the `Data map` hub, select `Domains` and then select the root collection (which should be named `asapurviewNNNNNN` just like the Purview workspace).
 Select `Assets` to explore the list of assets available in the collection.

     ![Purview collection](./media/ex06-purview-collection.png)